Finn: I’m a big deal in the Resistance. Which puts a real target on my back…

 So, Han Solo’s prophecy came true.
 All of it.

 We only catch a glimpse of this not-so-humble hero in the trailer for The Last Jedi, showing him unconscious in a medical pod, recovering from the wounds inflicted by Kylo Ren’s crossguard lightsaber.

 Boyega jokes about trolling fans.
 “I told them Finn’s asleep the whole time, or just shows up at the end.
 Just gives a wink or has a hood he takes off, like Luke,” the actor says.

 But the truth is, the character takes a while to get back on his feet.

 “Finn’s in a bad way at the end of VII.
 He has a lot of issues.
 He got slashed with a saber, and that took him down real hard, so he’s in a coma,” the actor says.
 “That suit, that whole thing helps him to recover.
 But we’re not sure whether that means he’ll wake up.”

 Spoiler: He wakes up.
 But he’s not exactly good as new.

 “There’s some additional few things that need to be done to make him mobile.
 He’s definitely in a place where he needs some help,” Boyega says.

-While some heroes become stronger after surviving that which does not kill them, Finn is walking wounded.
+While some in the Star Wars universe become stronger after surviving that which does not kill them, Finn is walking wounded.